Digital-Peak/DPDocker/tests/README.md

 # Tests task
-This task runs the system tests of an extension.
+This task runs the system tests of an extension on joomla 3 and 4.
 System tests are browser tests performed by selenium and written in PHP with [codeception](https://codeception.com).

 Through a VNC viewer you can actually see what is executed inside a container in the browser.